 - Building new connections

-Traditionally and quite successfully, the professional self-introduction requires your name (who you are), your occupation (what you do) or what you intend to be if you are not working right now, and lastly some facts that will create a nice impression on the person you are interacting with (what others need to know about you).
+Traditionally and quite successfully, the professional self-introduction requires your name (who you are), your occupation (what you do) or what you intend to be if you are not working right now, and lastly, some facts that will create an excellent impression on the person you are interacting with (what others need to know about you).

-Try to cover the most important things that others need to know about you by wrapping them up in these three cues.
+Try to cover what others need to know about you by wrapping them up in these three cues.

 First Impression Is The Last Impression

-A good introduction with anybody will help you build connections and acquaintances.
-It will assist you in providing the necessary details while ensuring it does not sound like a speech, whether it is a written intro or a spoken one.
+An excellent introduction to anybody will help you build connections and acquaintances.
+It will assist you in providing the necessary details while ensuring it does not sound like a speech, whether a written intro or a spoken one.

-In cases where you don’t have somebody to introduce yourself, you must offer a proper self-introduction that’s engaging and remarkable in a way that the other party remembers who you are the next time you come across.
+In cases where you don’t have somebody to introduce yourself, you must offer an engaging and remarkable self-introduction so that the other party remembers who you are the next time you come across.
 It helps in making the right impression.
 A positive first introduction goes a long way in ensuring that you will be considered solidly.

 How to introduce yourself?